A consistent quantum field theory from dimensional reduction: Dimensionally-reduced quantum field theory

 It is also conceivable that the dimension of space-time is energy-dependent and that the new mass-scale $M$ is not associated with some new heavy particles -- as shown in Eq.~\eqref{effective} -- but with an intrinsic energy scale signaling the change in the space-time dimension.
 As a first approach, we consider a QFT embedded in a flat space-time, where the space-time dimension is energy-dependent, and gets smaller at high energies.
 The latter is motivated by the fact that most known approaches to gravity at the most fundamental level suggest that the space-time dimension is less than four at high energies -- see the reviews in Refs.~\cite{Stojkovic:2013xcj,Carlip:2017eud}.
 Notice that there is no consensus about how the dynamical dimensional reduction should work.
 Moreover, the definition of physical dimension is inherently tricky at the microscopic level, and one can only appeal to different dimensional estimators~\cite{Carlip:2017eud}.

-We assume a standard 4D QFT at energy $E<<M$, while it \emph{effectively} reduces to a lower dimension at $E\sim M$.
-This generic approach has been suggested in Ref.~\cite{Shirkov:2010sh}, where the author performed a ``hard conjunction" between a 4D and a 2D Lagrangians at $E=M$.
+At energy $E<<M$, we assume an effective dimension coinciding with the standard topological one (4D), while it \emph{effectively} reduces to a lower dimension at $E\sim M$.
+This approach has been suggested in Ref.~\cite{Shirkov:2010sh}, where the author performed a ``hard conjunction" between a 4D and a 2D Lagrangians at $E=M$.
+Notice that the choice of four dimensions at low energies is empirical and the formalism discussed below is generalizable to an arbitrary topological dimension.